squishy-scsi/squishy/docs/web/index.md

 **3:** Squishy requires USB power for operation, therefore it is considered to always be tethered.

 **4:** This includes only the RaSCSI interface itself, and not the needed RaspberryPi SOM as well.

+## Community

+Squishy has a dedicated IRC channel, [#squishy on libera.chat](https://web.libera.chat/#squishy).
+Join to ask questions, discuss ongoing development, or just hang out.

+**NOTE:** Squishy does not have an official discord, nor any endorsed discord servers